 The camera is identical too: a 12MP lens with large Focus Pixels and dual tone flash.
 This means that, like the flagship, it can take some pretty fantastic pictures.
 That includes Live Photos - in which the camera snaps not just your photo, but 1.5 seconds of video around it too.

 On the iPhone 6s you can view those by pushing down on the Force Touch display, but alas, there's no Force Touch on the SE.

-iOS 9.3 packs some pretty sweet software.
-The words on everyone's lips right now are 'Night Shift' - the new iOS feature that tones down the display's blue light when the sun starts to set.
+9.3 packs some pretty sweet software.
+The words on everyone's lips right now are 'Night Shift' - the feature that tones down the display's blue light when the sun starts to set.
 By switching to warmer colours, it should make it easier for you to get to sleep after a session of night-texting.

 It's also adding extra security to some apps, such as Notes, so you can choose to only open them using Touch ID if there's sensitive info on there.
 The News and Health apps are getting some improvements too, like better personalisation and more in-depth data.